Welcome to Matrix Education

 On the other hand, it demonstrates how important my daily efforts and contributions throughout the year were.
 All the prior hard work in Year 12, meant I could revise in the 2 days before the exam to get to the state top.

-My worst performing subject is English EAL/D, because I didn’t put as much effort in this subject compared to other subject.
+My worst performing subject is English EAL/D, because I didn’t put as much effort in this subject compared to other subjects.

 When I say effort, I mean everyday effort.

-Although the half of my HSC month was spent on English, it was not enough.
-Doing well in English really required consistent effort and gradual build-up of the skills.
+Although half of my HSC month was spent on English, it was not enough.
+Doing well in English really required consistent effort and a gradual build-up of the skills.

 It is not a sprint.
 It is a marathon.